-The brand’s most visible cue — it’s leader- was actually faking it for the cameras.
+The brand’s most visible cue — its leader- was actually faking it for the cameras.

 Later on, as I dug further, I admired him for the marketing and pricing genius he was.
-He had neatly packaged Yoga products, localized for various regions, at price-points that will put consumer goods companies to shame.
+He had neatly packaged Yoga products, localized for various regions, at price points that will put consumer goods companies to shame.

 He was selling Yoga for the masses and ‘spiritual leader aura’ to the powers that he needed the attention of.
 He must have done well for himself.
-He now offers to mediate peace talks in Srilanka, run courses in terrorism affected parts of the world and regularly voices opinions on World Politics.
+He now offers to mediate peace talks in Srilanka, run courses in terrorism-affected parts of the world, and regularly voices opinions on World Politics.
 He is building himself as ‘Global Soft Power’ scaling from a mere ‘Global Yoga Enterprise’.
 He knew the art of scaling.
 But behind all these, I doubted that the cult was nothing more than a camouflage to paint a ‘larger than life’ stature to feed the ambitions of the master.

 So you’d by now gather that the institution and the face had a brand image that I totally did not subscribe to.

-As she walked away with a limp, in spite of her yoga, I wondered why she did not get me in a customer yet.
+As she walked away with a limp, in spite of her yoga, I wondered why she did not get me in as a customer yet.

 There are two reasons why some companies sell extra-ordinarily well, while other limp past the finish line — Brand Image and Honesty.